Quantum Dynamical and isotopic effects for Hydrogen isotopes scattering at W(110) surface: Introduction

-Due to the small mass of hydrogen atoms, quantum effects are expected to be important, this has motivated in the past the study of H$_2$ scattering at metal surfaces by time-dependent wave-packet (TDWP) method.
-Early quantum treatments employed reduced-dimensionality models, in two and three dimension, for hydrogen recombination on graphite~\cite{Meijer2001}, H$_2$ scattering on Cu(111)~\cite{Persson1995,Jackson1995} and Pt(111)~\cite{Pijper2000}.
-A review of six-dimensional (6D) quantum studies can be found in Ref.~\onlinecite{Kroes1999}, and more recent approaches for Pt(111)~\cite{Pijper2001}, Pd(111)~\cite{Diaz2005}, and Cu(111)~\cite{Diaz2010}.
-Remarkably, very recently, the Eley-Rideal recombination of hydrogen atoms on Cu has been studied by TDWP in a 6D PES~\cite{Xiong2024,Xiong2024JPCC}.
-Concerning atomic scattering, quantum studies are more scarce.
-The scattering of hydrogen on graphene has been explored by means of TDWP using the multi-configurational time-dependent Hartree (MCTDH) approach~\cite{Shi2023,Shi2025}, complementing previous semi-quantum approaches using ring-polymer molecular dynamics~\cite{Sha2002,Jiang2021} on the same system.
-In what respect to metal surfaces, Lepetit \textit{et al.}~\cite{Lepetit2011} studied low energy scattering at the van-der-Walls well of graphite by TDWP.
-However no studies have addressed the more strongly interacting case that represents the scattering at incident energies that allow to explore the chemisorption well at the metal surface.
-MCTDH has been applied to the grazing incident fast-atom diffraction on semiconducting surfaces (GIFAD) of He Li(0001)~\cite{Gabrielle2014,Muzas2024} and KCl~\cite{Bocan2020}, showing reasonable good agreement with exact wave packet results.
-Note however that these works consider high energy projectiles with energies in the range of kiloelectronvolts, far from the energies considered in the other works motivated by catalysis.
-Here we address that problem for the case of of H scattering on the W(110) surface using quantum TDWP based on MCTDH approach.
+Quantum dynamical treatments of gas--surface processes have a long history.
+Early time-dependent wave-packet (TDWP) studies employed reduced-dimensionality models to investigate hydrogen recombination on graphite~\cite{Meijer2001} and H$_2$ scattering from Cu(111)~\cite{Persson1995,Jackson1995} and Pt(111)~\cite{Pijper2000}.
+Subsequent developments enabled six-dimensional quantum descriptions of molecular scattering and dissociation on metal surfaces.~\cite{Kroes1999,Pijper2001,Diaz2005,Diaz2010} More recently, the Eley--Rideal recombination of hydrogen on Cu has been studied using TDWP on a six-dimensional PES~\cite{Xiong2024,Xiong2024JPCC} for the first time.
+Regarding atomic scattering at surfaces, that has been proposed as a reference system for benchmarking theoretical models with accurate experimental measurements,~\cite{Bunermann2021_JPCA} hydrogen scattering from graphene has been investigated using the multi-configurational time-dependent Hartree (MCTDH) method~\cite{Shi2023,Shi2025}, complementing earlier studies on this system.~\cite{Sha2002,Bonfanti2015,Bonfanti2018,Jiang2021} For metallic systems, Lepetit \textit{et al.}~\cite{Lepetit2011} examined low-energy scattering in the van der Waals well of graphite using TDWP methods.
+MCTDH has been applied to the grazing incident fast-atom diffraction on semiconducting surfaces (GIFAD) of He Li(0001)~\cite{Gravielle2014,Muzas2024} and KCl,~\cite{Bocan2020} showing reasonable good agreement with exact wave-packet results.
+Note, however, that these works consider projectile energies in the range of kiloelectronvolts, that are much larger than those considered in works motivated by catalysis.
+Nevertheless, to the best of our knowledge, no quantum dynamical studies have addressed hydrogen scattering from metal surfaces in the energy regime where the projectile probes the chemisorption well and strong gas--surface interactions dominate the dynamics.